ninjapanzer/RevealJade/README.md

 RevealJade
 ==========

-Jade based utilities for creating a [Reveal.js](https://github.com/hakimel/reveal.js) presentation
+[Jade](https://github.com/visionmedia/jade) alternative utilities for creating a [Reveal.js](https://github.com/hakimel/reveal.js) presentation.

 ## About

-This is an implementation of [Reveal.js](https://github.com/hakimel/reveal.js) that simplifes the creation of presentations by treating it as a bower dependency and allowing allowing you to generate you presentation markdown with Jade.
+This is an implementation of [Reveal.js](https://github.com/hakimel/reveal.js) that simplifes the creation of presentations by treating it as a bower dependency and allowing you to generate you presentation markup with Jade.

 To further simply markup this also includes some common slide style mixins.
 All slides also accept Jade blocks so they are intended to be loose or unnessecary to use.